Kantara (2022 film): Box office

 The film crossed the ₹250 crore mark in less than a month of its release.
 The domestic net collections of all the versions crossed ₹200 crore in 30 days.
 The film grossed ₹1.06 crore at the UK box office.
 The movie grossed ₹280 crore in 30 days.
 The footfalls crossed 80 lakhs in 32 days in Karnataka alone.
 The movie crossed the 300 crore gross collection milestone in 33 days.
 The film grossed ₹65 crore in its fifth week.
 The movie grossed ₹325 crore worldwide in 36 days.
-Its sixth weekend collection of ₹25.5 crores was reported to be the highest sixth weekend collection as well as the highest sixth week collection for an Indian movie beating the record of Baahubali 2: The Conclusion which had collected ₹22 crores in its sixth week.
+Its sixth weekend collection of ₹25.5 crores was reported to be the highest sixth weekend collection as well as the highest sixth week collection for an Indian movie beating the record of Baahubali 2: The Conclusion which had collected ₹22.20 crores in its sixth week.
 The movie was reported to have grossed around ₹350 to ₹355 crores in 41 days with a footfall of more than 1 crore in Karnataka alone.
-The movie collected ₹173.85 crores in 43-day run in Karnataka.
 The movie was reported to have grossed ₹360 crores in 44 days.
 The collections of the non-Hindi version was reported to be ₹280 crores at the end of six weeks.
 While the collections in Karnataka reached ₹180 crore, the domestic gross collections reached ₹275 crores.
 The movie was reported to have collected around ₹370 to ₹377 crores at the end of 50-day theatrical run.
-Its seventh week collection of ₹24 crores was the highest for an Indian movie surpassing ₹110 crores collected by Baahubali 2: The Conclusion in its seventh week.
+Its seventh week collection of ₹24 crores was the highest for an Indian movie surpassing ₹11 crores collected by Baahubali 2: The Conclusion in its seventh week.
 The worldwide gross collections crossed the 400 crore mark in 53 days.
 The domestic collections of the movie was reported to be the third highest of the year 2022.
 The movie completed 50-day theatrical run in Australia, United Kingdom, Canada, United Arab Emirates and United States.
 India's largest Hindi language newspaper Dainik Bhaskar reported the collections to be ₹446 crores at the end of 68 days.
 The movie crossed the ₹450 crores mark in 74 days.
 Udayavani reported the collections to have breached the ₹500 crore mark.